John Frizzell (composer)

 John Frizzell (born 1966) is an American film and television composer, known for his work with Mike Judge.
-He scored Judge's films Beavis and Butt-Head Do America, Office Space and Beavis and Butt-Head Do the Universe (2022), and he supplied the music for Judge's television sitcom King of the Hill.
-Frizzell also gained notice for his score to Crime of the Century in 1996, followed by Dante's Peak and Alien Resurrection in 1997.
+He scored Judge's films Beavis and Butt-Head Do America, Office Space, and Beavis and Butt-Head Do the Universe (2022).
+He also composed the music for Mike Judge's television sitcom King of the Hill.
+John Frizzell has composed the film scores for over sixty films, over the course of his over three-decade-long career.